 Of the 183 Stonecat from the Great Chazy River aged from spines, six (3%) were removed from further analysis because the three readers could not agree on a consensus age.
 Age-classes ranged from 0 (young-of-the-year) to 5 with most fish age 0 (49%) and only five fish (3%) age 4 or older.
 Stonecat from the Great Chazy River ranged from 44 to 193 mm TL, with a mean TL of 114 (SD = 41.5) mm.
 The SL-TL relationship was TL=1.239+1.166SL (r2 = 0.996).
-Parameter estimates (with 95% confidence intervals) from fitting the traditional VBGF to the Great Chazy River Stonecat were 172 (160 - 193) for L∞, 0.79 (0.52 - 1.16) for K, and 0.13 (-0.15 – 0.34) for t0 (Figure 2).
+Parameter estimates (with 95% confidence intervals) from fitting the traditional VBGF to the Great Chazy River Stonecat were 172 (160 - 193) mm for L∞, 0.79 (0.52 - 1.16) y-1 for K, and 0.13 (-0.15 – 0.34) y for t0 (Figure 3).

 Stonecat from the LaPlatte River were slightly smaller than those from the Great Chazy River for the first three years, similar for the fourth year, and slightly larger for the fifth year of life.
-Stonecat from the Lake Champlain tributaries were approximately the same size as Stonecat from Lake Erie at age 1 (Figure 4), but substantially smaller for the LaPlatte River fish by age 2 and fish from both tributaries after age 2.
+Stonecat from the Lake Champlain tributaries were approximately the same size as Stonecat from Lake Erie at age 1 (Figure 4), but substantially smaller for LaPlatte River fish by age 2 and fish from both tributaries after age 2.
 Stonecat from the Lake Champlain tributaries were longer at all ages than Stonecat from other populations reported in the literature (Figure 4).

 <A>Discussion

 Stonecat in the Lake Champlain tributaries, at the northeast margin of their distributional range, may grow faster than Stonecat from streams in the middle part of their distribution, but not from those in Lake Erie.
 Gilbert (1953) suggested that Lake Erie Stonecat may exhibit exceptional growth because of the availability of mayfly Ephemeroptera sp. nymphs as prey.
-We do not know why Stonecat in Lake Champlain grow faster than many of those in the middle of their range, but it is plausible that density dependence has a role; i.e., lower numbers of Stonecat in Vermont especially would contribute to individual fish growing faster.
+We do not know why Stonecat in Lake Champlain grow faster than many of those in the middle of their range, but it is plausible that density dependence has a role; i.e., lower abundance of Stonecat in Vermont especially would contribute to individual fish growing faster.
 Regardless, knowing how fast individuals grow is important for agencies to be able to predict and manage populations for sustainability.

 We found it difficult to identify annuli, especially near the central lumen, on sectioned spines from the Great Chazy River fish.
 Other authors have noted similar difficulties.
 Gilbert (1953) commented on difficulties identifying the first annulus on Stonecat vertebrae and Tzilkowski and Stauffer, Jr. (2004) noted that annular rings were often not discernible on Stonecat pectoral spines.
 Given similar growth curves between the LaPlatte River (derived independent of any calcified structure) and the Great Chazy River (derived from spines) Stonecat, we feel that our age estimates from spines are reasonable.
 Similarly, our growth estimates from capture-recapture data appear reasonable, which demonstrates that this method may be used to assess growth for endangered populations of Stonecat where calcified structures cannot be collected.
 Nevertheless, future Stonecat age and growth studies would benefit from understanding the precision and accuracy (i.e., validity) of various methods for assessing age of Stonecat.